Our teams have shorter hours over the holidays, but you can enrol anytime. For campus hours and student services, see our academic calendar.

 Bachelor of Information Technology (Data Engineering)

-The Bachelor of Information Technology (Data Engineering) provides you with the essential knowledge and technical skills for the design, implementation, and management of ‘big data’, data systems and their infrastructure to support big data solutions.
+The Bachelor of Information Technology (Data Engineering) builds the essential knowledge and technical skills you need to design, implement and manage big data systems and their supporting infrastructure.

 Learning outcomes